Mere (weapon): Combat

 Mere, and other patu, were used for close-quarter fighting.
 Held in one hand, these close-range striking weapons were used primarily for end-on thrusting or jabbing (tipi).
 In combat, jabbing thrusts or strikes would be directed at the ribs, neck or temple.
 It has been claimed that a strike to the skull combined with a twisting flick of the wrist could force or wrench the victim's skull open.
 The designed use of the mere for forward striking thrusts is an unusual characteristic of Māori patu, where in other parts of the world, clubs are generally wielded with an ax-like downward blow.
 The butt (reke) of a mere could also be used to strike an opponent's head.

-A mere pounamu was much harder than a patu of wood or bone, and much tougher – less likely to fracture – than a patu onawe of any other type of stone.
+A mere pounamu was much harder than a patu of wood or bone, and much tougher – less likely to fracture – than a patu ōnewa of any other type of stone.

 It was stated that a proficient warrior armed with a patu was able to defeat a man armed with a longer weapon, like a taiaha or a spear.
 A fighter using a patu often used a type of pad (whakapuru), held or on the off-side arm, used to parry or lessen the impact of an opposing weapon.

 When not in use mere were carried in a flax belt (tātua) or sometimes suspended from a wrist cord.